lorrancmlopes/Faria-Lima-Optimizer/README.md

 ## Objective

-The goal is to identify the optimal long-only portfolio of stocks from the Dow Jones index that maximizes the Sharpe Ratio, using historical price data.
+The goal is to use historical price data to identify the optimal long-only portfolio of stocks from the Dow Jones index that maximizes the Sharpe Ratio.

 ## Project Structure